Rdoc detection of aliases

 If it's these methods are using the same method, we can easily fix this by adding another signature to the call-seq example.
 What do you think?

-#3 Updated by Eric Hodel over 1 year ago
+#3 Updated by Eric Hodel almost 2 years ago

 - Assignee changed from Zachary Scott to Eric Hodel